What are Monocytes?

 Chronic infections: Certain persistent invaders require a sustained monocyte response to keep them in check.

-Tissue repair: Your system may be responding to physical trauma or internal "wear and tear".
+Tissue repair: Your system may be responding to physical trauma or cumulative physical stress.

 Low monocyte counts: what does it mean?

-A low monocyte count, or monocytopenia, is relatively rare but indicates that your body’s primary "clean-up" force is temporarily diminished.
+A low monocyte count, or monocytopenia, is relatively rare but indicates that the body's capacity for pathogen clearance and debris removal is temporarily reduced.

 Common reasons for low levels include: